-Next, we have another priceless document, dated 1726, the Graham Manuscript.
-In the course of one lengthy answer, the candidate refers to "those that have obtained a trible Voice by being entered, passed, raised and Conformed...."
+In the catechism, one answer speaks of those that . . . have obtained a trible Voice by being entered passed and raised and Conformed by 3 severall Lodges ...

-(Nobody knows what Conformed means in this context) "Entered, passed, raised and conformed by three severall lodges."
-"Entered, passed and raised" is clear enough.
-"Three several lodges."
-It means three separate degrees, three separate ceremonies.
-There is no doubt at all that this is a reference to three degrees being practised.
+'Entered, passed and raised' is clear enough.
+'Three several lodges' means three separate degrees, three separate ceremonies.
+There is no doubt at all that this is a reference to three degrees being practiced.
 But we still want minutes and we have not got them.
 And I am very sorry to tell you, that the earliest minutes we have recording a third degree, fascinating and interesting as they are, refer to a ceremony that never happened in a lodge at all; it took place in the confines of a London Musical Society.
 It is a lovely story and that is what you are going to get now.

 In December 1724 there was a nice little lodge meeting at the Queen's Head Tavern, in Hollis Street, in the Strand, about three hundred yards from our present Freemasons' Hall.
 Nice people; the best of London's musical, architectural and cultural society were members of this lodge.
 On the particular night in which I am interested, His Grace, the Duke of Richmond was Master of the lodge.
-I should add that His Grace, the Duke of Richmond was also Grand Master at that time, and you might call him "nice people."
-It is true that he was the descendant of a royal illegitimate, but nowadays even royal illegitimate are counted as nice people.
+I should add that His Grace, the Duke of Richmond was also Grand Master at that time, and you might call him 'nice people'.
+It is true that he was the descendant of a royal illegitimate, but nowadays even royal illegitimates are counted as nice people.
 A couple of months later, seven of the members of this lodge and one brother they had borrowed from another lodge decided that they wanted to found a musical and architectural society.

-They gave themselves a Latin title a mile long - "Philo Musicae et Architecturae Societas Apollini" - which I translate, "The Apollonian Society for the Lovers of Music and Architecture" and they drew up a rule book which is beautiful beyond words.
+They gave themselves a Latin title a mile long Philo Musicae et Architecturae Societas Apollini which I translate, 'The Apollonian Society for the Lovers of Music and Architecture' and they drew up a rule book which is beautiful beyond words.
 Every word of it written by hand.
 It looks as though the most magnificent printer had printed and decorated it.

 Now these people were very keen on their Masonry and for their musical society they drew up an unusual code of rules.
-For example, one rule was that every one of the founders was to have his own coat-of-arms emblazoned in full colour in the opening pages of the minute book.
-How many lodges do you know, where every founder has his own coat-of-arms?
+For example, one rule was that every one of the founders was to have his own coat of arms emblazoned in full colour in the opening pages of the minute book.
+How many lodges do you know, where every founder has his own coat of arms?
 This gives you an idea of the kind of boys they were.
-They loved their Masonry and they made another rule, that anybody could come along to their architectural lectures or to their musical evenings - the finest conductors were members of the society - anybody could come, but if he was not a Mason, he had to be made a mason before they would let him in; and because they were so keen about the masonic status of their members, they kept masonic biographical notes of each member as he joined.
+They loved their Masonry and they made another rule, that anybody could come along to their architectural lectures or to their musical evenings the finest conductors were members of the society anybody could come, but if he was not a Mason, he had to be made a Mason before they would let him in; and because they were so keen about the Masonic status of their members, they kept Masonic biographical notes of each member as he joined.
 It is from these notes that we are able to see what actually happened.
-I could talk about them all night, bit for our present purposes, we need only follow the career of one of their members, Charles Cotton.
+I could talk about them all night, but for our present purposes, we need only follow the career of one of their members, Charles Cotton.